 - MB2-712: Microsoft Dynamics 2016 Customization and Configuration

 - MB2-714: Microsoft Dynamics 2016 Customer Service

-There’s some interesting things to point out here.
-Microsoft have chosen not to provide an updated exam for MB2-708: Microsoft Dynamics CRM Installation, which focuses on On-Premise CRM installation and configuration.
+There are some interesting things to point out here.
+Microsoft has chosen not to provide an updated exam for MB2-708: Microsoft Dynamics CRM Installation, which focuses on On-Premise CRM installation and configuration.
 I’ve not yet been through a Dynamics CRM 2016 Server installation, so I would assume that not much has changed on this side of things.
-This would appear to be match up with the look and feel of CRM 2016, which is very much the same at first glance to CRM 2015 Update 1.
-No major changes must mean no new exam, in which case.
+This would appear to match up with the look and feel of CRM 2016, which is very much the same at first glance to CRM 2015 Update 1.
+No significant changes must mean no new exam, in which case.

-On first glance, the new CRM Online Deployment exam looks exactly the same – even down to the title!
-Look more closely however and you will see there are some major differences in the learning objectives.
+On first glance, the new CRM Online Deployment exam looks precisely the same - even down to the title!
+Look more closely however, and you will see there are some major differences in the learning objectives.
 This bit in particular stuck out for me:

 Manage related services (10% - 15%)

 - Identify related online services; integrate Microsoft Social Engagement with Microsoft Dynamics CRM Online; manage campaigns with Microsoft Dynamics Marketing

 - Integrate Yammer and SharePoint Online

 - Describe Yammer and SharePoint Online; identify SharePoint Online integration types; describe the integration process

 Integrate OneNote, Skype, Skype for Business, Office 365 Groups, and OneDrive for Business